 Short kilts are for everyone who wants to wear them, not just ladies!
 We have had many male customers order a 19" or shorter kilt to wear because they like the look better, and none of them have ever said they noticed a real difference between the two styles otherwise.
 They look and wear just like a regular men's kilt.
 The placement of the lock stitch is only noticeable if one does have large hips in comparison to one’s waist, like many ladies do.

-That said, if you would like to order a “men's” style kilt with the lock stitch at the lower position in a shorter length, or vice versa with a longer kilt with a high lock stitch, please reach out to us at firstname.lastname@example.org, we would be happy to discuss the possibility of a custom order.
+That said, if you would like to order a “men's” style kilt with the lock stitch at the lower position in a shorter length, or vice versa with a longer kilt with a high lock stitch, please reach out to us at firstname.lastname@example.org, we would be happy to discuss the possibility of a custom order when we resume making them in 2023.

 If you want a shorter kilt with a higher lock stitch without the custom order wait, you could also purchase any 19" or shorter kilt and have a tailor local to you sew down the pleats at the top and lower the lock stitch that way.